tarunsaiks/Cyber-Notes-Repo/Nmap-sravani-report/Nmap-Sravani.md

    ![](Screenshots/2.3.png)

 4. **Detect actual services and their respective versions**:
    Once you have identified open TCP and UDP ports, you can use Nmap's service version detection feature to determine the services running on those ports along with their versions.
-Use the following command:
+Refer Figure [2.4](Screenshots/2.4.png) Use the following command:
    ```
    nmap -sV -p- 10.0.2.15 --packet-trace
    ```

 5. **Operating System of the Pentesting VM**:
    To identify the operating system of the Pentesting VM, you can use Nmap's OS detection feature.
 Run the following command:
    ```
    nmap -O 10.0.2.15 --packet-trace
    ```

 ## Wireshark or --packet-trace